Consensus formation on heterogeneous networks: Results

 \paragraph{Closeness centrality} In the second experiment we consider the frequencies of victories for a node characterised by a given centrality (measured in terms of quantiles for the network).
 In order to observe this relation, first we sample a graph and we rank nodes according to their closeness centrality.
-For each quantile of closeness centrality $q$, we select a corresponding node.
-Then we run a competitive diffusion process between this node and another randomly sampled node, and repeat this competition for $100$ times.
-Then, each point in the graph is the empirical probability of winning the process of competitive diffusion for the selected node.
+The distributions of closeness centralities can be found in the appendix.
+For each quantile of closeness centrality $q$ we select the corresponding node and we run a competitive diffusion process between this node and another randomly sampled node, repeating this competition for $100$ times.
+Each point in the graph represents the empirical probability of winning the process of competitive diffusion for the selected node.
 Finally, we average this empirical probabilities over $10$ different graphs for each ensemble and obtain the results shown in Figure \ref{fig:erdos_cc} \ref{fig:stoch_block_cc}, and \ref{fig:albert_cc}, for the Erd\H{o}s-R\'enyi, SBM, and Barab\'asi-Albert graph, respectively.
 All the graphs present the results for $\Delta t = 0$, $\Delta t = 1$ and $\Delta t = 2$ since for $\Delta t = 3$ the graphs reduces to a constant zero line.
+The lower quantiles in the plot correspond to the higher values of closeness centrality.
 As expected, if a node has an high centrality it is more likely to win the competitive diffusion process.
-Moreover, the time is of crucial importance since, if $\Delta t = 1$ (i.e., the considered node start the diffusion process one time step after the other) the probability to win suddenly decreases.
+Moreover, the time is of crucial importance since, if $\Delta t = 1$ (i.e., the considered node starts the diffusion process one time step after the other) the probability to win suddenly decreases.
 All the curves for all the ensembles, for $\Delta t = 0$, present a plateau around $0.5$ corresponding to the median closeness centrality values.
-This is due to the fact that for closeness centrality values closed to the median, the sampled nodes considered to test the victory probability of a node will be both above and below the closeness centrality value of the node being tested.
+This is due to the fact that for closeness centrality values closed to the median, the sampled nodes considered to test the victory probability of a node will be, with equal probability, both above and below the closeness centrality value of the node being tested.